Kenan–Flagler Business School

 BUSI 120.
 Exploring the Intersection of Business and Society.
 1 Credits.

-This is a professional, academic, and personal development course for undergraduate Kenan Scholars in their first semester of the program.
-The purpose of this course is to support incoming scholars' transition by providing a roadmap to their active participation in the program, including: grounding scholars in the program's three core competencies (leadership, research, and cross-sector collaboration), connecting them to Kenan Institute resources, enhancing networking skills and opportunities, and building community among fellow scholars.
+This is a professional, academic, and personal development course for undergraduate Luther Hodges Scholars in their first semester of the program.
+The main purpose is to support incoming scholars' transition by providing a roadmap to their active participation in the program, including: grounding scholars in the program's three core competencies (leadership, research, and cross-sector collaboration), connecting them to Kenan Institute resources, enhancing networking skills opportunities, and building community among fellow scholars.
+Luther Hodges Scholars only.

 Rules & Requirements